Restless Chipotle

 Prevent your screen from going dark

-Creamy corn chowder with a Southwestern kick!
-Corn and Hatch chiles are simmered in a silky cumin scented broth for a filling soup that is both soothing and spicy.
+Easy corn chowder with a Southwestern kick takes just 15 minutes to make!
+This budget-friendly dinner is made with corn and Hatch chiles simmered in a creamy, cumin-scented broth.
+It's a filling soup that is both soothing and spicy.
+Perfect for chilly fall weather.

 Course Soup